 Maybe back in 1859, when Adrian College was founded as an abolitionist college.
 But now?

 Try telling that to the 27 million people currently living in slavery throughout the world.

 In keeping with Adrian College’s abolitionist tradition, the Chaplain's Office at Adrian College has stepped forward to organize on-campus awareness of human trafficking.
 The Chaplain's Office plans on hosting several events throughout the school year for students, faculty, staff and the Adrian community to get involved with the Not For Sale campaign.

-Since that Abolitionist Academy, we have worked to make Michigan's laws more effective in the fight against human trafficking.
+We have worked to make Michigan's laws more effective in the fight against human trafficking.
 We have raised funds for a home in Thailand that welcomes child survivors of trafficking and restored the grave site of an early American abolitionist who continues to inspire us today.
 We instituted a new class at Adrian College, "Human Trafficking: Reality and Response."
 We have made presentations in Washington, D.C. before White House staff and other government leaders.
+We have presented our message at the National Underground Railroad Freedom Center in Cincinnati.
 We have taken our message to the streets in parades and educational events.
 You can be an abolitionist, too!

 Our anti-trafficking movement is currently working to make "fair trade" goods available on the Adrian College campus.
 This fair trade emphasis has moved us to the next level of action.

 "Adrian College's Fair Trade Ambition." - The Free Project

 Contact us to get to know more about our group.